syncfusion-content/flutter-docs/Flutter/maps/legend.md

 ## Show pointer

-You can show pointer on the bar gradient legend while hover on the shape or bubble using the `showPointerOnHover` property.
+You may show a pointer on the bar gradient legend while hovering over a shape or bubble using the `showPointerOnHover` property.
 The default value of the `showPointerOnHover` property is `false`.

 N> It is applicable for gradient type bar legend.